siliev-sumup/multicast-discovery/README.md

 `GET http://localhost:8081/v0.1/ping` - pings the service, returns `200` if everything is running ok

 `GET http://localhost:8081/v0.1/ping/all`- pings (calls the endpoint described above of) all services discovered by this service via listening for UDP `join` messages on a multicast address

+### Disclaimer

+I literally wrote this in 4 hours, just to test whether it will work, so I won't be taking any comments on code quality :D Anyone is free and very welcome to open a PR and fix anything.
+Thanks for reading up to here!